PLCnext/MqttGdsConnector/README.md

 retained | No       | boolean   | Tell the broker to keep the LWT message after send to subscribers.

 -----------
-#### Ssl_options
+#### ssl_options
-The ssl option is only needed when an encrypted *ssl* communication should be used.
-Depending on the MQTT Broker policies might different configuration needed.
+The ssl option is only needed when encrypted *ssl* communication is used.
+Depending on the MQTT Broker policies, different configurations may be needed.

 Name                    | Required | JSON type | Description
 :---                    | :---     | :---      | :---